snadim02/snadim02.github.io/_posts/2023-06-01-fireplace.md

 * won't require permitting
 * won't require busting open the roof
 * won't burn the house down
+* won't be a hazard for babies

 ### Requirements for the space
 * cozy
 * storage for books
-* storage for board games
+* (lockable, child-proof) storage for board games
+* breakables out of reach
+* looks good as a backdrop to Zoom calls
+* $2000 maximum budget for everything (I came in at $2173.04)
+* finished within 6 weeks (since my baby niece would be coming to stay with us)

-Here's the final(ish) product:
+Here's the finished project:

 ![Fireplace](../assets/img/fireplace01.jpg){: .mx-auto.d-block :}